kumbulanit/t-sql/tech company/untitled/Presentations/Module8_Enhanced_Theory_Presentation.md

 -- Complete GROUP BY query structure and processing order SELECT
     -- 5. SELECT: Project aggregated results
-    Department,
+    d.DepartmentName,
     JobTitle,
     COUNT(*) AS EmployeeCount,
-    AVG(BaseSalary) AS AverageSalary,
+    AVG(e.BaseSalary) AS AverageBaseSalary,
-    SUM(BaseSalary) AS TotalSalary,
+    SUM(e.BaseSalary) AS TotalSalary,
     MIN(HireDate) AS EarliestHire,
     MAX(HireDate) AS LatestHire
 -- 1. FROM: Start with source table
-FROM Employees
+FROM Employees e
 -- 2. WHERE: Filter individual rows (before grouping) WHERE IsActive = 1
     AND HireDate >= '2020-01-01'